kstenerud/concise-encoding/cte-specification.md

 #### Markup

-The closing `>` should only be on a different line if there are contents, or if the attributes section is getting too long.
+The closing `>` should only be on a different line if there are contents.
 ```
 <a>